CYBERPHRENIA/CYB3RPHR3NIA/README.md

 × NO RELIGION FORCING

+Overall any kind of harrassment too you pathetic being.

 INTERESTS🍬

 OCS/AU: Don’t be shy to share!
 I love hearing about it and helping for ideas, even do crossovers and/or rp. (plz, plz, plz)